Chart Color Schemes

 Infrastructure

-Tuart Hill has moderate levels of nearby infrastructure activity, ranking in the 47thth percentile nationally
+Tuart Hill has moderate levels of nearby infrastructure activity, ranking in the 45thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified three projects expected to affect this region.
-Notable projects include the Tuart Hill Precinct Structure Plan (City of Stirling), Robinson Reserve Masterplan & Redevelopment at Banksia Grove - Tuart Hill (Stage 1 Apartments), and improvements to Scarborough Beach Road and Green Street Roundabout.
+Local infrastructure projects, planning choices, and major works are primary drivers of neighborhood change.
+AreaSearch has tracked 3 major initiatives with the potential to influence this location.
+The most notable projects include the Tuart Hill Precinct Structure Plan (City of Stirling), the Robinson Reserve Masterplan & Redevelopment, the Banksia Grove - Tuart Hill (Stage 1 Apartments) project, and the Scarborough Beach Road and Green Street Roundabout, with details provided for the most relevant changes.

 Professional plan users can use the search below to filter and access additional projects.